-All our employees have a mindset and world view that is influenced by their experiences, education, and deep background assumptions.
-If employees view an organization separately from the environment and see its impact on society as irrelevant, then as a leader, we need to help employees reconstruct what they see as valuable.
+All our employees have a mindset and worldview that is influenced by their experiences, education, and deep background assumptions.
+If employees view an organization as separate from the environment and see its impact on society as irrelevant, then as a leader, we need to help employees reconstruct what they see as valuable.
 Traditional leadership literature suggests that leading is about helping achieve goals and productivity.
 Nature suggests that part of our legacy as leaders is attached to the evolution of the human beings who work in our organizations.
 That is another thing entirely.

 2. Leaders would need to reflect on the resources they use to create their products.

 Are we extracting, or adding to the larger ecosystem?
 Does the way we make a profit create a greater capacity within the larger society and the environment, or does it diminish the natural resources without regard to the long-term deficit we leave to future generations?